OfficeDev/microsoft-teams-apps-faqplus/Wiki/Deployment-Guide.md

 5. Save and Rename `manifest_enduser.json` file to a file named `manifest.json`.

 6. Create a ZIP package with the `manifest.json`,`color.png`, and `outline.png`.
 The two image files are the icons for your app in Teams.
-* Name this package `faqplusv2-enduser.zip`, so you know that this is the app for end-users.
+* Name this package `faqplus-enduser.zip`, so you know that this is the app for end-users.
 * Make sure that the 3 files are the _top level_ of the ZIP package, with no nested folders.

 ![image10](/Wiki/Images/file-explorer.png)

 7. Delete the `manifest.json` file.

 Repeat the steps above but with the file `Manifest\manifest_sme.json`.
-Name the resulting package `faqplusv2-experts.zip`, so you know that this is the app for experts.
+Name the resulting package `faqplus-experts.zip`, so you know that this is the app for experts.

 # Step 7: Run the apps in Microsoft Teams